 While one day gives you enough time to see a lot of the city, you won’t see everything.
 Frankfurt has over 30 museums in an area covering a little over two square kilometres.

-As with most of our travel itineraries, this Frankfurt itinerary takes you across the core of the city.
+This Frankfurt itinerary takes you across the core of the city.
 You’ll get to visit modern and historical museums, high-end shops and boutiques, and a variety of restaurants.